 Have you got a shiny new HTC One in your pocket, but the company's lackluster advertising has only made you more aware of your hatred for Sense 5?
 Do you long for stock Android, but crave power user features?
 Does your heart know no fear of voided warranties?
 Then today is your lucky day, assuming you're using an international GSM or Sprint model.
 The CyanogenMod custom ROM is now available in 10.1 (Jelly Bean 4.2) flavor for both versions of the One, Read More

 albeit only in a test build (pre-nightly) format.
-Update: The first nightly builds just appeared.

 Finally.
 Since Hurricane Sandy flooded out New York and canceled Google's press event, we've been trying everything we can think of to get a review unit.
 Late yesterday we got an email back from an awesome Googler (thanks!), and I immediately flew out the door to go rescue a Nexus 4 from New York.
 We got one!
 Mission accomplished!